 Do you see where this is going?

-Since single stage compressors tend to short cycle, they usually draw a lot more electricity than a variable speed unit that turns on and stays on for hours.
-As a result, the single stage AC is much more expensive to operate!
+Since single-stage compressors tend to short cycle, they usually draw a lot more electricity than a variable speed unit that turns on and stays on (at a low speed) for hours.
+As a result, the single-stage AC is much more expensive to operate!

 When it comes to comfort and efficiency:

 - Single-stage air conditioners don’t dehumidify indoor air very well, forcing you to lower the temperature setting on your thermostat.
 They also turn on and off a lot, which increases your energy bill.

 - Two-stage compressors don’t turn on and off nearly as much.
 They’re more efficient than single-stage units, but not as efficient as variable speed compressors.

 - Variable speed air conditioners run continuously, effectively dehumidifying the air inside your home.
 As a result, you feel comfortable at higher temperatures and don’t have to set your thermostat to a low temperature.
 And since they don’t turn on as often, variable-speed AC units lower your utility costs.

 There are fringe benefits, too.